sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 #### description

-You should embed a description of your app in Github-flavored Markdown.
+You should embed a description of your app in GitHub-flavored Markdown.
 It may not contain HTML or image tags, as you can attach screenshots separately.

 #### shortDescription

 Include two or three words here that briefly characterize your app.
+This is shown in the app card to people as they browse the market, and can communicate what type of app it is, like a "document editor" or a "media player".

 #### screenshots

 You can attach a number of screenshots here.
-You should specify the height and width of the picture here in "device-independent pixels".
+You should specify the height and width of the picture here in pixels.
 You may embed PNGs or JPGs here.
+Your total metadata should be less than 1 MB in size, so be sure to use JPGs on photo-like screenshots.

 #### changeLog

 Here you may embed a log of changes in Github-flavored Markdown.
 It is recommended to format this with a H1 heading for each release followed by a bullet list of changes.
+As an example, you can look at Etherpad's changelog [here](https://raw.githubusercontent.com/kentonv/etherpad-lite/sandstorm/CHANGELOG.md).

+## Check your work

+You can run `spk verify mypackage.spk` on your app package to see the details of your metadata.
+Ensure everything looks like it is supposed to before you publish your app.

 ## Send to the Sandstorm App Market

-In order to submit your app to the market, you need to run the following command:
+In order to submit your app to the market, you need to run one of the following commands, depending on your build tool: `spk publish mypackage.spk` or `vagrant-spk publish mypackage.spk`.

-`spk publish mypackage.spk --webkey=https://alpha-api.sandstorm.io#Rs-0TT13YrNSbv7Fiz5K9bBkLaJn3E5TB0PU1GSn1HE`

-(Note: The `--webkey` flag will no longer be needed starting with build 0.106, which hasn't been released yet.
-If you're building Sandstorm from master, you can already skip this flag.)

-(Note: If you are developing your app with vagrant-spk, you can publish from inside your Vagrant box by doing `vagrant-spk ssh` and then adding `--keyring /host-dot-sandstorm/sandstorm-keyring` to the above `spk publish` invocation.)

 It will then go into the queue for us to review.
 We'll check that everything looks right.
 If it does, we'll publish the app, otherwise we'll email you to let you know what needs fixing.